robfatland/nexus/index.md

 **nexus** is a *threefold documentation resource* for open research: *native*, *external* via URL pointers, and *hybrid*.
 Hybrid documentation is commentary generated when working through an external resource such as a tutorial.
-This is intended to fill context gaps, note gotchas and so on: Make the path easier to follow.
+This is intended to fill context gaps and generally help get to research fast.

 ## Topics